ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <summary><b>Show/Hide Solution: Crop Sequence Diagram</b></summary>

    <p>The most concise way of representing the cropping sequence (that we could think of) is shown below.
-   It minimises the number of crop nodes required to represent the system, while requiring a moderately higher number of transitions (i.e., arcs).
+   It minimises the number of crop nodes and transitions (i.e., arcs) required to represent the system.
+   Thereby, it is important to not that the *"Fallow"* node is used to represent both:
+   (i) summer as well as winter fallows that last an entire season, as well as (ii) short break periods in winter and spring that occur between the cultivation of two directly adjacent summer and winter crops.
    </p>

    <img src="_static/APSIMscreenshot_BubbleChart_flexible.png" alt="BubbleChart_flexible" width="80%">